RebuttalAgent: Strategic Persuasion in Academic Rebuttal via Theory of Mind: Reproducibility statement

 \section{Reproducibility statement}

-This paper introduces a comprehensive framework for leveraging Theory of Mind (ToM) for academic rebuttal.
 This framework comprises three main components: (1) a rebuttal evaluator, \textbf{Rebuttal-RM}; (2) a large-scale high-quality dataset, \textbf{RebuttalBench}; and (3) a novel academic assistant, \textbf{RebuttalAgent}.
 To ensure the full reproducibility of this framework, we have provided detailed documentation across the paper and its appendices.
 The generation process for the RebuttalBench dataset, along with the complete training procedures for RebuttalAgent (including all hyperparameters), are provided in Section \ref{sec:train}.
-The details for training Rebuttal-RM, the generation process for RAR-Rebuttal dataset are provided in Section \ref{sec:rm}.
-Our code and models will be released publicly for future research.
+The details for training Rebuttal-RM are provided in Section \ref{sec:rm}.
+Our code and models are publicly available at https://github.com/Zhitao-He/RebuttalAgent.